cr88192/bgbtech_shxemu/sh2emu/README.txt

 This is intended more for larger images (above 2GB).
 Currently will split the image into 512MiB segments (1M sectors).

+Each segment will begin with an index table, which here will be defined as holding 256 indices, expressed as 32-bit integer values, and representing a space of 2MeB (4096 sectors).

+In these indices, the low 9 bits will encode a value between 0 and 256, where:
+  0=Empty cluster, should be read as zeroes, and allocated on write.
+  1..256: Gives the offset of this cluster in the image, as:
+    (idx-1)*2MeB + 64KiB.

 addfile <iname> [ename]